MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

         * In the **Action** column, select **Start**.
         * Click S**ubmit Action**.

-        Repeat this step for each IBM {{ site.data.keys.product }} runtime application in the list.
+        Repeat this step for each {{ site.data.keys.product }} runtime application in the list.

-4. Access the {{ site.data.keys.mf_console }} again and confirm that your IBM {{ site.data.keys.product }} runtimes are now visible.
+4. Access the {{ site.data.keys.mf_console }} again and confirm that your {{ site.data.keys.product }} runtimes are now visible.

-## Deploying {{ site.data.keys.product_adj }} Application Center on a single-node WebSphere Application Server Liberty profile server
+## Deploying {{ site.data.keys.mf_app_center }} on a single-node WebSphere Application Server Liberty profile server
-You use a predefined template to deploy {{ site.data.keys.product_adj }} Application Center on a single-node WebSphere  Application Server Liberty profile server.
+You use a predefined template to deploy {{ site.data.keys.mf_app_center }} on a single-node WebSphere  Application Server Liberty profile server.

 This procedure involves uploading certain artifacts to IBM  PureApplication  System such as the required application and adapter.
 Before you begin, ensure that the artifacts are available for upload.